Xeeynamo/sotn-decomp/README.md

 1. Look for its assembly file (eg. `asm/st/wrp/nonmatchings/6FD0/func_801873A0.s`)
 1. Run `SOURCE=src/st/wrp/6FD0.c ASSEMBLY=asm/st/wrp/nonmatchings/6FD0/func_801873A0.s make decompile` to dump the decompiled code on the console
 1. Replace the `INCLUDE_ASM(...);` you targeted with the console output content
-1. and invoke `python3 ./tools/asm-differ/diff.py -mwo --overlay st/wrp func_801873A0`
+1. Invoke `python3 ./tools/asm-differ/diff.py -mwo --overlay st/wrp func_801873A0`

 You will probably have some differences from your compiled code to the original; keep refactoring the code and move variables around until you have a 100% match.

 There are a few tricks to make the process more streamlined:

-1. Use [decomp.me](https://decomp.me/) with GCC 2.7.2 for PS1.
+1. Use [decomp.me](https://decomp.me/) with PSY-Q 4.0.
 Be aware that the repo is using GCC 2.6.x, so decomp.me will sometimes give a slightly different output.
 1. The “context” section of decomp.me, is provided by the cmd `SOURCE=src/dra/42398.c make context` as mentioned in the how to decompile.
 1. Use [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) to solve some mismatches.
 1. Use [this](https://github.com/mkst/sssv/wiki/Jump-Tables) and [this](https://github.com/pmret/papermario/wiki/GCC-2.8.1-Tips-and-Tricks) guide to understand how some compiler patterns work.